St Enodoc's Church, Trebetherick: Background

 The church is situated in sand dunes east of Daymer Bay and Brea Hill on the River Camel estuary.
 Wind-driven sand has formed banks that are almost level with the roof on two sides.
 From the sixteenth century to the middle of the nineteenth century, the church was virtually buried by the dunes and was known locally as "Sinking Neddy" or "Sinkininny Church".
-To maintain the tithes required by the church, it had to host services at least once a year, so the vicar and parishioners descended into the sanctuary through a hole in the roof (see Talk).
+To maintain the tithes required by the church, it had to host services at least once a year, so the vicar and parishioners descended into the sanctuary through a hole in the roof.
 By 1864 it was unearthed and the dunes were stabilized.
 The church is surrounded by the Church course of the St Enodoc Golf Club.

 History

 The church is said to lie on the site of a cave where Enodoc lived as a hermit.
 The oldest fabric in the church dates from around the twelfth century.
 Additions were made in the thirteenth and fifteenth centuries.
 By the eighteenth century the church was partly submerged in sand.
 During the nineteenth century the sand was removed and the church was cleaned and restored under the direction of the vicar of St Minver, Rev. W. Hart Smith.
 The architectural restoration was carried out in 1863–64 by J. P. St Aubyn.